jgyates/genmon/README.md

 This project will monitor a backup generator that utilizes the Generac Controllers over a WiFi or wired connection.
 The following generator controllers are supported:

-* Generac [Nexus](https://raw.githubusercontent.com/jgyates/genmon/master/Diagrams/Nexus_Controller.jpg) and [Evolution](https://raw.githubusercontent.com/jgyates/genmon/master/Diagrams/Evolution_Controller.jpg) (1.0 and 2.0) Controller (Used in Generacs residential product line)
+* Generac [Nexus](https://raw.githubusercontent.com/jgyates/genmon/master/Diagrams/Nexus_Controller.jpg) and [Evolution](https://raw.githubusercontent.com/jgyates/genmon/master/Diagrams/Evolution_Controller.jpg) (1.0 and 2.0) Controller (Used in Generac's residential product line)
 * Honeywell and Eaton use the Generac Controllers, they call them Sync 1.0 (Nexus), Sync 2.0 (Evolution 1.0) and Sync 3.0 (Evolution 2.0)
 * Generac [H-100](https://raw.githubusercontent.com/jgyates/genmon/master/Diagrams/H-100_Controller.png) Industrial Controllers
 * The H-100 controller is used in industrial generators from Generac and Eaton.
+* Generac G-Panel based Industrial Controllers

 The project is written mostly in python and has been tested with a Raspberry Pi 3 (Pi Zero, Pi Zero W, Pi 2 and Pi 3b+ have also been validated).
 Ideally you would need to create a physical enclosure for your raspberry pi and possibly [make a cable](https://github.com/jgyates/genmon/wiki/3.1:-Making-a-Cable) to connect the raspberry pi to the Evolution or Nexus controller.
 If you are comfortable doing these things and you have a backup generator that has a supported controller then this project may be of interest to you.